esteban-aguilera/Bosonic-Systems/README.md

 # Bosonic-Systems
-Library that works with systems described by quadratic N distinguishable bosons.
+Library that can diagonalize systems that are composed by N distinct bosons.
+The Hamiltonian must be quadratic.